celestiaorg/docs/developers/wallets.md

 <!-- markdownlint-enable MD013 -->

-This example is just for using Celestia configs.

-We still need to pass the Celestia network params for it and we will for both testnets in the following section.
+We still need to pass the Celestia network parameters to the `AddNetworkKeplr` function:

-You can also test out the `Connect` button to add those params to your Keplr wallet.
-NOTE: You must have Keplr installed first.

-Behind the scenes, here are the parameters we are passing to the `AddNetworkKeplr`
-function:

 ::: code-group